-Under Dutch law and our articles of association, our Supervisory Board has the right to make binding nominations for open positions on the Management Board.
-In accordance with the recommendation of the Nominating and Corporate Governance Committee of the Supervisory Board and pursuant to the invitation of our Management Board, the Supervisory Board has adopted a unanimous resolution to make a binding nomination of Mr. Jacobs to serve as a managing director for a term of four years ending on the date of our annual general meeting of shareholders in 2018.
+The Supervisory Board has increased the number of supervisory director positions from seven to nine and is seeking the appointment of Nadia Shouraboura and Scott Vassalluzzo to fill the two open positions.
+Under Dutch law and our articles of association, our Supervisory Board has the right to make binding nominations for open positions on the Supervisory Board.
+In accordance with the recommendation of the Nominating and Corporate Governance Committee of the Supervisory Board and pursuant to the invitation of our Management Board, the Supervisory Board has adopted a unanimous resolution to make binding nominations of Dr. Shouraboura and Mr. Vassalluzzo as follows:

+SCOTT VASSALLUZZO to serve as a supervisory director for a term ending on the date of our annual general meeting of shareholders in 2018